What does 'mensana' mean?

 We help you to unearth and understand your motivation, and to understand why this is important.

-We can convince you to believe that change is possible.
+We will convince you to believe that change is possible.

 Failed attempts at changing behaviour usually happen due to strategies that only work in the short-term.
 We can walk you through you an alternative way of changing your behaviour.
 This includes a practical toolkit that includes innovative and proven techniques to help people change their lives in the long-term.
 We help you to: